mento-protocol/docs/dive-deeper/fpmm/README.md

 # Fixed-Price Market Makers (FPMMs)

 This page is the **reference** for how FPMMs work in Mento V3: why Mento uses oracle pricing, the invariant, operations, rebalancing, and configuration.
+Today, the oracle source behind that pricing path is **Chainlink**.

 Because **FX-priced FPMMs** read rates through `OracleAdapter.getFXRateIfValid(rateFeedID)`, they also inherit **FX market-hours restrictions** from `OracleAdapter -> MarketHoursBreaker`.